PBLL Mentoring: Final Meeting Checklist

 - Did the two of you hold a minimum of three synchronous working meetings to review the mentee’s reflective work and to answer his or her questions?

-- Did the mentee complete a 3-2-1 reflection for each of three or more lessons selected from the series? (the template has space for 3 lesson reflections)
+- Did the mentee complete a 3-2-1 reflection (template here) for each of three or more lessons selected from the series? (the template has space for 3 lesson reflections)

 - Did the mentee share the 3-2-1 reflection document with the mentor and with the NFLRC by making the document readable by “anyone with the link”?